puppetlabs/puppetlabs-postgresql/README.md

 This setting can be used to override the default status check command for your PostgreSQL service.
 If not specified, the module will use whatever service name is the default for your OS distro.

 ####`listen_addresses`
 This value defaults to `localhost`, meaning the postgres server will only accept connections from localhost.
-If you’d like to be able to connect to postgres from remote machines, you can override this setting.
+If you'd like to be able to connect to postgres from remote machines, you can override this setting.
 A value of `*` will tell postgres to accept connections from any remote machine.
 Alternately, you can specify a comma-separated list of hostnames or IP addresses.
-(For more info, have a look at the `postgresql.conf` file from your system’s postgres package).
+(For more info, have a look at the `postgresql.conf` file from your system's postgres package).

 ####`ip_mask_deny_postgres_user`
 This value defaults to `0.0.0.0/0`.
 Sometimes it can be useful to block the superuser account from remote connections if you are allowing other database users to connect remotely.
 Set this to an IP and mask for which you want to deny connections by the postgres superuser account.
-So, e.g., the default value of `0.0.0.0/0` will match any remote IP and deny access, so the postgres user won’t be able to connect remotely at all.
+So, e.g., the default value of `0.0.0.0/0` will match any remote IP and deny access, so the postgres user won't be able to connect remotely at all.
 Conversely, a value of `0.0.0.0/32` would not match any remote IP, and thus the deny rule will not be applied and the postgres user will be allowed to connect.

 ####`ip_mask_allow_all_users`
 This value defaults to `127.0.0.1/32`.
 By default, Postgres does not allow any database user accounts to connect via TCP from remote machines.
-If you’d like to allow them to, you can override this setting.
+If you'd like to allow them to, you can override this setting.
 You might set it to `0.0.0.0/0` to allow database users to connect from any remote machine, or `192.168.0.0/16` to allow connections from any machine on your local 192.168 subnet.

 ####`ipv4acls`
 List of strings for access control for connection method, users, databases, IPv4 addresses; see [postgresql documentation](http://www.postgresql.org/docs/9.2/static/auth-pg-hba-conf.html) about `pg_hba.conf` for information (please note that the link will take you to documentation for the most recent version of Postgres, however links for earlier versions can be found on that page).